scottmalin68-commits/repo-integrity-manifest-action/README.md

 - Entropy analysis
 - Contributor metadata
 - Deterministic ordering
-- A persistent, committed ledger of changes
+- A persistent, committed ledger

 This Action fills that gap.